ghfakegh1337/StealthCore/README.md

   * 🟡 Partial Recode.
   * 🟡 Bug fix (gta5).
   * 🟡 The config system has been redesigned (Alkad Rust).

-* 29 January 2025
-  * 🟢 The color of the console has been changed.
-  * 🟢 Added a choice between "clear" and "folder".
-  * 🟢 Added a setting for "extreme injector" (cs2).

 ### Getting started